-The Pharmacy Practice Residency Program at Mercy Medical Center is a comprehensive set of experiences emphasizing clinical pharmacy practice as well as aspects of pharmacy management.
+The Mercy Medical Center PGY1 residency is a comprehensive set of experiences emphasizing clinical pharmacy practice as well as aspects of pharmacy management.
 Each resident's schedule of rotations is individualized to meet their personal and professional goals.
-Residents will also have opportunities to get involved with formulary management, medication preparation/delivery, medication utilization evaluation development, and attend multidisciplinary committee meetings.
-Residents are expected to participate in journal club, case discussions, formulary reviews, and complete a research project which will be presented at the Midwest Residency Conference.
-Residents are required to teach didactic lectures at Drake University College of Pharmacy.
+Residents will also have opportunities to get involved with formulary development and management, medication preparation/delivery, medication utilization evaluation development, and attend multidisciplinary committee meetings.
+Residents are expected to participate in journal club, case discussions, formulary reviews, and complete a research project which will be presented at a professional conference.
+Residents also are required to teach didactic lectures at Drake University College of Pharmacy.

 Outcomes of the Residency Training Program